Christie del Castillo-Hegyi, M.D., Co-Founder of the Fed is Best Foundation

 In order to advance this mission, we have firmly stood against the dangerous policy of “giving infants no food or drink other than breast milk unless medically indicated,” a core recommendation of the World Health Organization’s (WHO) Baby-Friendly Hospital Initiative (BFHI), which guides management of exclusively breastfed newborns in hospitals.
-The peer-reviewed scientific literature has shown that by the time the “medical indication” for supplementation has been reached, a child is at increased risk of brain injury, if not, already brain-injured.
+The peer-reviewed scientific literature has shown that by the time the what is flagyl used for has been reached, a child is at increased risk of brain injury, if not, already brain-injured.
 This brain injury is irreversible and causes developmental delays and disability, which organizations like the Academy of Breastfeeding Medicine and the American Academy of Pediatrics acknowledge as true.

 In addition, leading up to the point where there is brain injury and compromise to the infant’s life are days of constant crying and nursing in response to severe hunger and thirst caused by the fasting conditions imposed by the WHO BFHI, a phenomenon called “Second Night Syndrome.”
 Withholding supplemental milk from exclusively breastfed newborns who are nursing for hours and crying for additional milk is a common practice under the WHO’s Baby-Friendly protocol and it carries the risk of serious starvation-related complications, including jaundice, dehydration and hypoglycemia—established causes of brain injury.
 These complications are the medically-indicated reasons for supplementation, which require hospitalization to limit and prevent further brain injury, and they are nearly all preventable with ethically responsible monitoring, patient education and earlier supplementation.
 In addition to the risks of not supplementing, being fully fed is a basic human right that is not currently met by the standard of care.

 In a recent editorial, our critics have accused the Foundation of being unwilling to engage with parties with opposing viewpoints, but that is simply untrue.
-Senior members of the Fed is Best Foundation along with a guest neonatologist from a BFHI-certified hospital, and guest pediatric endocrinologist, the lead author of the Pediatric Endocrine Society neonatal hypoglycemia guidelines, Dr. Paul Thornton, met with the top officials of the World Health Organization breastfeeding guidelines on September 22, 2017, Dr. Nigel Rollins, Dr. Laurence Grummer-Strawn and Dr. Wilson Were via teleconference.
-A full account of the meeting can be found here.
+Senior members of the Fed is Best Foundation along with a guest neonatologist from a BFHI-certified hospital, and guest pediatric endocrinologist, the lead author of the Pediatric Endocrine Society neonatal hypoglycemia guidelines, Dr. Paul Thornton, what is clomid breastfeeding guidelines on September 22, 2017, Dr. Nigel Rollins, Dr. Laurence Grummer-Strawn and Dr. Wilson Were via teleconference.
+A full account of the meeting can be found what is clomid.
 We presented data on the high rates of complications in exclusively breastfed newborns from research conducted at BFHI hospitals and the expected prevalence of brain injury and long-term disability resulting from those complications.